Observational Measures of Halo Properties Beyond Mass: Correlations between Halo Properties and Environment

 \subsection{Splitting Galaxies Based on Host Halo Properties Beyond Mass}

-In this section, we split galaxies in the mock catalogue (Section \ref{s:mock}) by the following secondary halo properties: \begin{enumerate} \item Halo growth rate, as measured by the average rate of change in halo mass over the past dynamical time ($\tau_\mathrm{dyn} \equiv (G \rho_\mathrm{vir})^{-1/2}$). \item Halo concentration, as measured by fitting a \cite{NFW97} density profile to the halo. \item Halo interaction history, as quantified by the ratio of kinetic to potential energy ($T/|U|$) in the halo's bound particles. \item Halo spin, using the \cite{Bullock01} definition ($\lambda_\mathrm{B}\equiv J/\sqrt{2GM^3R}$). \end{enumerate} The above properties were chosen primarily because of their relevance for models of galaxy size and morphology.
+In this section, we partition galaxies in the mock catalogue (Section \ref{s:mock}) into two equal bins for each of the following secondary halo properties: \begin{enumerate} \item Halo growth rate, as measured by the average rate of change in halo mass over the past dynamical time ($\tau_\mathrm{dyn} \equiv (G \rho_\mathrm{vir})^{-1/2}$). \item Halo concentration, as measured by fitting a \cite{NFW97} density profile to the halo. \item Halo interaction history, as quantified by the ratio of kinetic to potential energy ($T/|U|$) in the halo's bound particles. \item Halo spin, using the \cite{Bullock01} definition ($\lambda_\mathrm{B}\equiv J/\sqrt{2GM^3R}$). \end{enumerate} The above properties were chosen primarily because of their relevance for models of galaxy size and morphology.
 We test additional halo properties in Appendix \ref{a:alternate}, including half-mass scale factor ($a_\mathrm{1/2}$), scale factor of last major merger ($a_\mathrm{lmm}$), \cite{Peebles69} spin ($\lambda_P$), and halo shape ($\frac{c}{a}$).
-As expected, similar measures have similar qualitative scale-dependent biases.
+As expected, similar measures have similar qualitative scale-dependent clustering ratios.

 Observationally, one would like to be able to measure how galaxy properties (e.g., galaxy size) correlate with halo properties.
 Typically, galaxy properties vary with stellar mass (and therefore host halo mass).
 To remove this dependence for a given galaxy property, a common method is to measure the median of that property as a function of stellar mass, and then to split the sample into two bins: 1) galaxies with above-median properties, and 2) galaxies with below-median properties.
 For example, \cite{Hearin19} split galaxies into those with above-median and below-median sizes to compare their relative clustering.